Extremely low-bitrate Image Compression Semantically Disentangled by LMMs from a Human Perception Perspective: Introduction

 \section{Introduction}

-With the recent advancements in 5G \cite{2022-5G} and 6G \cite{2024-6G}, the integration of numerous embedded devices and Internet-of-Things devices into communication protocols has posed challenges due to limited storage resources and extreme channel conditions.
-Ultra-low bitrate image compression research aims to address these challenges through compressing an image to one-thousandth of its original size or even smaller, thus dramatically reducing storage and bandwidth requirements.
-It remains a significant challeng to reconstruct images with satisfactory perception quality due to substantial information loss during compression.
+With the rapid proliferation of visual data, the demand for extremely low-bitrate image compression has become increasingly critical.
+By compressing images to as little as one-thousandth of their original size, such techniques effectively reduce storage and transmission costs, especially in bandwidth-constrained scenarios.
+However, reconstructing high-fidelity images from these highly compressed representations remains a significant challenge due to severe information loss.
+Consequently, designing advanced compression strategies that balance fidelity and perceptual quality at extremely low-bitrates has emerged as a key research focus.

-Traditional block-based compression codecs, e.g., JPEG \cite{wallace1992jpeg}, VVC \cite{vvc}, are constrained to use large quantization steps in such scenarios, inevitably leading to noticeable blurring and blocking artifacts.
-Despite the superior rate-distortion (R-D) performance of learning-based compression techniques\cite{2016endtoend,2018-context_hyperprior,2018VAE,2020CC_LRP} that follow the Variational Autoencoders (VAEs), these methods produce blurry images at ultra-low bitrates, due to the reliance on optimization of pixel-oriented distortion metrics as measured by Peak Signal-to-Noise Ratio (PSNR) and Multi-Scale Structural Similarity Index Measure (MS-SSIM).
+Traditional compression codecs, e.g., JPEG \cite{wallace1992jpeg} and VVC \cite{vvc}, are constrained to use large quantization steps in such scenarios, inevitably leading to severe blurring and blocking artifacts.
+Despite the superior rate-distortion (R-D) performance of learning-based compression techniques \cite{2016endtoend,2018-context_hyperprior,2018VAE,2020CC_LRP,2023-TCSVT-GAN-loss} that follow the Variational Autoencoders (VAEs), these methods produce blurry images at extremely low-bitrates, due to the reliance on optimization of pixel-oriented distortion metrics measured by the Mean Square Error (MSE) and Structural Similarity Index Measure (MS-SSIM), which are not fully consistent with humans’ perceptual quality.

+To address this issue, Generative Image Compression (GIC)\cite{2023-TCSVT-ULCompress,GLC-image} begins to prioritize semantic consistency with the reference image over preserving pixel-level fidelity.
+Generative adversarial networks (GANs) are used as decoders, generating impressive results in terms of perception quality.
+Diffusion models further advance GIC by reconstructing images with richer visual details, albeit at the cost of some fidelity to the original image.